 News and Features

-The programme for Members' Night has now been finalised.
+The society's lecture programme for the 2016-2017 session has now been arranged.

 Membership of the society provides:

 - An annual programme of illustrated lectures of interest to both amateur and professional geologists

 - Specialist-led field excursions to localities of geological significance

 - Newsletters, society proceedings and the Scottish Journal of Geology